magicbug/QTrigdoppler/help/README.md

 ## 🎯 Getting Started

 ### New Users
-1. Read the main [README.md](../README.md) for initial setup
+1. Start with the [Getting Started Guide](getting-started.md) for complete setup tutorial
-2. Follow the [Configuration Guide](configuration.md) to set up your config.ini
+2. Read the main [README.md](../README.md) for installation options
-3. Configure your radio and location settings
+3. Follow the [Radio Configuration](radio-configuration.md) to set up your IC-910H
-4. Update your satellite database using the "Update Satellite Database" button in Settings
+4. Use the [Configuration Guide](configuration.md) for advanced config.ini settings
 5. Try the [keyboard shortcuts](keyboard-shortcuts.md) for efficient operation

 ### Experienced Users